Radio AAHS

-Radio AAHS was a radio network managed by the Children's Broadcasting Corporation.
+Radio AAHS was an American radio network owned and operated by the Children's Broadcasting Corporation.

-Its flagship station was WWTC (1280 AM) in Minneapolis, which broadcast from the former First Federal Bank building at Minnesota State Highway 100 and Excelsior Boulevard in St. Louis Park.
-At its height in 1996, Radio AAHS had 29 affiliates across the nation.
-Founder Christopher Dahl had purchased WWTC in 1990 and created an outlet for children's music, specifically targeted at listeners 5 to 10.
-The musical format had songs from children's films, but also created a niche for songs recorded specifically to entertain children.
+The flagship station of the format was WWTC (1280 AM) in Minneapolis, from where network programming originated at the former First Federal Bank building in St. Louis Park at Minnesota State Highway 100 and Excelsior Boulevard.
+At its height in 1996, Radio AAHS had 29 affiliates across the U.S. CBC founder Christopher Dahl had acquired WWTC in 1990 to create a format consisting largely of music for children, specifically targeted at 5 to 10 year olds.
+The format included songs from child-oriented films, but also created a niche for songs recorded specifically to entertain children.
 The programming was driven, in large part, by listener requests, and many of the choices were little known outside that audience.

 History

-Children's Broadcasting Corp. was founded by Christopher Dahl in 1990 with the idea for a children's radio network, Radio AAHS.
-That year a company of Dahl's purchased WWTC 1280 AM in Minneapolis.
-Dahl ran the Radio AAHS format on that station as a test run for two years.
-With Arbitron not tracking kids under 12, Dahl had commissioned such a survey from Arbitron to determine its weekly listeners in 1993, which the survey indicated 90,000.
+Children's Broadcasting Corp. was founded by Dahl in 1990, with the concept for a children's radio network.
+Dahl ran AAHS the format on WWTC as a test run for two years.
+With Arbitron not tracking listeners under 12, Dahl had commissioned a survey from Arbitron to determine its weekly listeners in 1993, which indicated a total of 90,000.

 With the survey in hand, Dahl took Children's Broadcasting Corp. public.
-Radio AAHS then went national focusing on the country's top 100 markets.
+Radio AAHS then went national, focusing on the country's top 100 markets.
 In late 1994, the company was attempting to raise $20 million partly to purchase stations in New York and Chicago.
-Children's Broadcasting Corp. and a music division of Time Warner Inc. launched in February 1995 a monthly magazine with a companion CD.
+CBC and a music division of Time Warner Inc. launched a monthly magazine that included a CD in February 1995.

-In 1996 Radio AAHS signed a deal with Disney to further develop the children's radio idea.
-Disney was to sell ads and help grow Radio AAHS through its recently purchased ABC Radio in addition to helping develop Radio AAHS.
-"These guys started out right from the beginning to deceive us," stated Dahl later.
-For proof, Dahl cited Disney Director of Strategic Planning & Development Lynn Kesterson-Townes saying "she informed Children's that her job at Disney for the next six months was to learn all she could regarding Children's operations."
+In 1996, Radio AAHS signed a marketing agreement with The Walt Disney Company to expand the AAHS brand.
+Disney was to sell ads and assist in growing Radio AAHS through its recently purchased ABC Radio.
+However, "These guys started out right from the beginning to deceive us," according to Dahl.
+Dahl cited Disney Director of Strategic Planning & Development Lynn Kesterson-Townes as saying, "That her job at Disney for the next six months was to learn all she could regarding Children's operations."

-In the nine months of the deal, CBC claimed, Disney sold only $23,000 in ads and recruited no new affiliates.
-In a later lawsuit, CBC's lawyers detailed a deposition from eventual Radio Disney manager Scott McCarthy, who said in the document that he instructed his staff to meet only certain contractual minimums.
+In the nine months of the arrangement, CBC claimed Disney sold only $23,000 in ads and recruited no new affiliates.
+In a later lawsuit, CBC's lawyers detailed a deposition from eventual Radio Disney manager Scott McCarthy, who said that he instructed his staff to meet only certain contractual minimums.